What is AEO?

 Voice search in the UK

-Voice search adoption is well established in the UK.
-Millions of UK consumers use voice commands daily through smartphones, smart speakers (Amazon Echo, Google Nest), and increasingly through AI assistants embedded in other devices and applications.
+Voice is one of the ways people in the UK look things up, and it is available almost everywhere they already are.
+Voice commands are built into smartphones and smart speakers (Amazon Echo, Google Nest), and into the AI assistants embedded in other devices and applications.

 Voice queries differ from typed queries in important ways: